Occupy London Expose Corporate Greed

 The camp was looking good in the low winter sun

-wasn't anything special taking place there as I wandered around and talked
+there wasn't anything special taking place there as I wandered around

+it.
 But there was a full programme of activities listed on the

 London Xmas Decorations